oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.2.12 Missing Document Language

-It must be tested that the document language is present and set.
+It MUST be tested that the document language is present and set.

 The relevant path for this test is: